lawrencewoodman/stream_tcl/doc/design.md

 * Decided to use `select` rather than `filter` as it can seem unclear when reading code with filters in, whether the filter is selecting or rejecting elements.

+* Most implementations of the streams from SICP memoize the stream, but I think this is a bad idea as one of the benefits of streams is the ability to process large amounts of data, which has the capacity to exceed the available memory.
+Therefore I have chosen not to memoize this implementation.